apache/predictionio/docs/manual/install/install-sourcecode.md

 2014-11-20 15:37:32,359 INFO  [M:0;10.0.27.242:52547] master.HMaster: Master has completed initialization
 ```

 With this, you can confidently run the Event Server successfully.

+> At any time, you can run $pio status to check the status of the dependencies.

 Now you have installed everything you need to run PredictionIO!